← Back to Processors

 Frequently Asked Questions

-Intel Core i7-14700K excels if you value significant multi-core performance boost over 13700k (4 extra e-cores).
-Intel Core i5-13600K is better if you prioritize outstanding gaming and productivity performance for the price.
-Pick based on your budget and daily use.
+Intel Core i7-14700K is the better choice if you prioritize significant multi-core performance boost over 13700k (4 extra e-cores).
+Intel Core i5-13600K wins if you value outstanding gaming and productivity performance for the price.
+Both are rated highly (4.6★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure